Best Crypto Cards in Panama (2026)

 Panama's Friendly Nations Visa (Visa de Paises Amigables) fast-tracks residency for citizens of 50+ countries (including the US, UK, most of the EU, Australia, Japan, South Korea, and Israel), requiring only a $5,000 bank deposit at a local bank or proof of employment.
 Processing takes 3-6 months through the Servicio Nacional de Migracion.

-The Pensionado Visa (Jubilado/Pensionado) offers retirees with $1,000+/month in pension income discounts of 25-50% on flights, restaurants, entertainment, medical care, and utility bills - one of the most generous retiree incentive programs in the world.
+The Pensionado Visa (Jubilado/Pensionado) offers retirees with $1,000+/month in pension income discounts of 25-50% on flights, restaurants, entertainment, medical care, and utility bills, among the more generous retiree incentive programs available.

 These programs have attracted 100,000+ foreign residents, with concentrations from the US (Florida retirees, NY finance professionals), Colombia (business migration), Venezuela (political migration), and Europe.
 For expats receiving income in USD from abroad (territorial tax = zero tax on foreign-source income), crypto cards add 2-5% cashback on spending they are already doing in a dollarized economy.

-A US retiree on a $3,000/month pension spending $2,500/month on a Kolo card at 5% BTC cashback earns $1,500/year in tax-free BTC rewards.
+A US retiree on a $3,000/month pension spending $2,500/month on a Kolo card at 2% BTC cashback earns $600/year in BTC rewards.
 The same retiree using a US bank debit card would earn $0 in cashback and potentially pay 1-3% foreign transaction fees despite Panama being USD-denominated (many US banks still charge FTFs on non-US merchant-coded transactions).

 Cross-Border and Online Spending